 34 points overall.
 6,5,5 in Higher Level subjects including one of the languages to be studied.

 - Perfect your expertise in two languages and extend your knowledge of a wide range of countries and cultures.

-- Spend your third year studying or working abroad in Russia and a Chinese-speaking country.
+- Spend your third year studying or working abroad in a Russian and a Chinese-speaking country.

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.

 Please see open days for the dates, registration, and other information.

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.